-Fibroids are a non-cancerous tumor that form on the smooth muscle of the Uterus wall.
+Fibroids are non-cancerous tumor that forms on the Uterus wall’s smooth muscle.

 Uterine Fibroid Embolization, also called UFE, is an outpatient procedure done by a specially trained Interventional Radiologist.
-The goal of this procedure is to cut off the blood supply that feeds the fibroids.
+This procedure aims to cut off the blood supply that feeds the fibroids.
 This will essentially starve them, causing the fibroids to shrink.
-As a result the pressure they put on your uterus and surrounding organs is alleviated.
+As a result, the pressure they put on your uterus and surrounding organs is alleviated.
 Most patients report a substantial increase in their quality of life.